High School of Fashion Industries, The (02M600)

 About

 HSFI has it all-rigorous academic classes; cutting-edge programs in Fashion Design, Business, Software Design, Illustration, Graphics, and Photography; and a multi-million-dollar school-based health center where students receive free medical and dental care.
 HSFI excels at guiding students through the college application and financial aid process with College access classes given during the school day, a full-time College counselor, and current HSFI students and alumni trained as college counselors to support their peers.
-HSFI provides students with hands-on experience with NYC companies in the fashion, business, and design worlds through our Corporate Advisory Board and industry partnerships.
+HSFI provides students hands-on experience with NYC companies in the fashion, business, and design worlds through our Corporate Advisory Board and industry partnerships.
+We are part of the Career Readiness and Modern Youth Apprenticeship pilot, which helps us support career readiness for all our students.
+We have courses that help our ninth and tenth graders explore their career interests and develop readiness skills.
+Our students can apply for apprenticeships in technology, finance, and business, which allows them to earn and learn while in high school.
 We are part of the Career Readiness and Modern Youth Apprenticeship (CRMYA) pilot, which helps us support career readiness for all our students.
 We have courses that help our ninth and tenth graders explore their career interests and develop readiness skills.
 Our students can apply for apprenticeships in tech, finance, and business, which allows them to earn and learn while in high school.

 Teachers with more than 3 years of experience: 78%